yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

     return tok, labels
 ```

-First, we load the dataframes we saved, but this time we use a new parameter `chunksize`, this parameter is used in case we have big dataframe and it used to specify the number of rows per chunk to avoid loading them to the memory at once, and in this case, pandas will return an iterator over the data instead of the datafram data directly, giving us a chunck of the data at each iteration, and for this we use a function in which we iterate over the dataframe in the function `get_all` and call the function `get_texts` that will :
+First, we load the dataframes we saved, but this time we use a new parameter `chunksize`, this parameter is used in case we have big dataframe and it used to specify the number of rows per chunk to avoid loading them to the memory at once, and in this case, pandas will return an iterator over the data instead of the datafram data directly, giving us a chunk of the data at each iteration, and for this we use a function in which we iterate over the dataframe in the function `get_all` and call the function `get_texts` that will :

 <p align="center"> <img src="../figures/df_imdb.png" width="500"> </p>

 * First we load the labels and convert them into integers, which is the first column of our dataframe,
-* We add a beginning of stream (BOS) token (any particular strings as long as they don't appear in the corpus) to define the begining of the text, so that after concatenating all the text together, the model will still be able to detect the begining of a new article.
-And given that in some documents we have multiple field, say an intorduction, and abstract, so to differentiate between then we add a field token, and so first we add the first field (the second column after the label) with a field of 1, and then we add the rest of the field in the document, each one with a given number (2, 3, ...), in our case, we only have movie reviews, so we only have one field, and the loop will pas skiped, and then we apply the fixup function to all the elements.
+* We add a beginning of stream (BOS) token (any particular strings as long as they don't appear in the corpus) to define the beginning of the text, so that after concatenating all the text together, the model will still be able to detect the beginning of a new article.
+And given that in some documents we have multiple field, say an introduction, and abstract, so to differentiate between then we add a field token, and so first we add the first field (the second column after the label) with a field of 1, and then we add the rest of the field in the document, each one with a given number (2, 3, ...), in our case, we only have movie reviews, so we only have one field, and the loop will pas skipped, and then we apply the fixup function to all the elements.
 * And then we tokenize our text, since spacy does not provide a parallel/multicore version of the tokenizer, the fastai library adds this functionality.
-This parallel version (a wrapper over the spacy tokenizer) uses all the cores of the CPUs and runs much faster than the serial version of the spacy tokenizer, so we call `proc_all_mp` (process all multi processing, and before that we divide all the text into the number of the threads avaible in our CPU using `partition_by_cores`) of the fastAi implementation.
+This parallel version (a wrapper over the spacy tokenizer) uses all the cores of the CPUs and runs much faster than the serial version of the spacy tokenizer, so we call `proc_all_mp` (process all multi processing, and before that we divide all the text into the number of the threads available in our CPU using `partition_by_cores`) of the fastAi implementation.

-One additionnal trick, is the usage of a token specific to all caps word, so instead of having two different representation of the two words, one regular and an other which is all caps, we can simple lathe case all the words, and for the all caps words we can add a token `t_up`, so now we'll learn that each word that comes with `t_up` before is begin shouted (some other tricks are in the fastai implementation of Tokenizer).
+One additional trick, is the usage of a token specific to all caps word, so instead of having two different representation of the two words, one regular and an other which is all caps, we can simple lathe case all the words, and for the all caps words we can add a token `t_up`, so now we'll learn that each word that comes with `t_up` before is begin shouted (some other tricks are in the fastai implementation of Tokenizer).

 And then we save the results: